agnesoft/agdb/agdb_web/pages/en-US/docs/references/server.md

 log_level: INFO # Options are: OFF, ERROR, WARN, INFO, DEBUG, TRACE
 ```

 You can prepare it in advance in a file `agdb_server.yaml`.
-After the server database is created changes to the `admin` field will have no effect but the other settings can be changed later.
+After the server database is created changes to the `admin` field will have no effect, but the other settings can be changed later.
 All config changes require server restart to take effect.

 ## Users

 The server has a single admin account (`admin` by default, configurable with password being the name) that can perform any regular user action + all admin actions such as creating users.
-You can use this account for using the database locally but it would be advisable to use it only for maintaining the server and to create a regular user for use with the databases:
+You can use this account for using the database locally, but it would be advisable to use it only for maintaining the server and to create a regular user for use with the databases:

 ```bash
  # produce an admin API token, e.g. "bb2fc207-90d1-45dd-8110-3247c4753cd5"